 Having good error logging in production is essential for effective analysis and fixing of runtime errors.
-On very helpful element of error log is the stack trace, including line numbers.
+The stack trace inducing line numbers is a very helpful element of error log.
+One very helpful element of error log is the stack trace, including line numbers.
 Unfortunately, most of the line numbers are missing in stack traces from production.
-This is because usually PDB files are not included in deployment packages.
-Usually, PDB files included in referenced NuGet packages are not copied to the output folder or included in the deployment package.
-Including PDB files from assembly references in deployment packages is quite easy.
+This is because PDB files are not usually included in deployment packages.
+Ordinarily, PDB files included in referenced NuGet packages are not copied to the output folder or included in the deployment package.
+However, including PDB files from assembly references in deployment packages is actually quite easy.

 All it takes is to dynamically add the desired PDB to the list of ‘content’ files.
-The most easy way to do this is in the CSPROJ file itself:
+For example, the easiest way to do this is in the CSPROJ file itself:

 <Target Name="IncludePdbInPackage" BeforeTargets="PrepareForPublish"> <ItemGroup> <_PdbFiles Include="@(ReferencePath->Replace('.dll', '.pdb'))" /> <ContentWithTargetPath Include="@(_PdbFiles->'%(FullPath)')" RelativePath="%(_PdbFiles.Identity)" TargetPath="%(_PdbFiles.Filename)%(_PdbFiles.Extension)" CopyToPublishDirectory="Always" Condition="Exists('%(_PdbFiles.RootDir)%(_PdbFiles.Directory)%(_PdbFiles.Filename)%(_PdbFiles.Extension)')"/> </ItemGroup> </Target>

-That’s it.
-If you publish your project, the all PDB files will be included.
+In short, now when you publish your project, all PDB files will be included.